Papa Stronsay

-Papa Stronsay (Papa Stronsee; Papey Minni) is a small island in Orkney, Scotland, lying north east of Stronsay.
+Papa Stronsay (/ˌpæpə ˈstrɒnsi/ PAP-ə-_-STRON-see) is a small island in Orkney, Scotland, lying north east of Stronsay.
 It is 74 ha in size, and 13 m above sea level at its highest point.
 After being largely abandoned, the island was bought at the end of the 20th century by traditionalist Catholic monks of the Sons of the Most Holy Redeemer, who operate a monastery and farm there.

 Geography and geology

 The geology is middle old red sandstone.

 A thin tongue of land curls west from the main part of the island, and then south to form the Point of the Graand (a local word meaning a "sandbar").
 The island, in general, is low-lying, reaching a mere 13 m at its highest point.

 There is an 8 m light beacon in the north east.

 History

 The island has the remains of two chapels and has been described as the site of the most northerly early Christian monastery ever found.
 St Nicholas' chapel dates from the eleventh century, and an eighth-century Pictish monastery may lie under it.
 The site was in a good state of repair circa 1783, but the structure was completely demolished sometime before 1795 "to provide material for a barn".
 St Bride's Chapel, located near to what is now the monastery, was of a similar size to St Nicholas's.
 It was in ruins in 1900 and all surface trace of it had vanished by 1928.
 Other remains include cairns, a burnt mound, and a number of abandoned crofts.

 The island is one of the "Papeys" or "islands of the papar".
 Joseph Anderson noted that in the Orkneyinga saga "The two Papeys, the great and the little (anciently Papey Meiri and Papey Minni), now Papa Westray and Papa Stronsay, are both mentioned in the Saga.
 Fordun in his enumeration of the islands, has a 'Papeay tertia' [third Papey], which is not now known."